Mel Ott: Managerial career

 After longtime teammate Bill Terry retired as manager in 1941, he named Ott as player-manager.
 Ott continued as a regular player for another five years, and remained productive at the plate for much of that time.
-In 1942, he led the league in home runs, runs scored, and walks.
-He finished second in home runs and third in slugging percentage in 1944.
-In 1945, he hit .308 and finished tied for fourth in home runs.
+In 1942, he led the league in home runs (30), runs scored (118), and walks (109).
+He finished second in home runs (26) and third in slugging percentage (.544) in 1944.
+In 1945, he hit .308 and finished tied for fourth in home runs (21).

 On the second day of the 1946 season, a day after hitting what would be his final career home run, he injured his knee while diving for a fly ball.
 The injury effectively ended his career; he only appeared in 29 more games for the rest of 1946, and retired after making only four cameo appearances in 1947.
 He stayed on as manager until Leo Durocher replaced him midway through the 1948 season.

 The Giants' best finish during Ott's tenure was third place in 1942, one of only three times he finished with a winning record.
 However, his 1943 and 1944 teams were decimated by World War II, which saw a number of established players drafted into the military.

 It was in reference to Ott's supposedly easy-going managing style that then-Dodgers manager Durocher made the oft-quoted and somewhat out-of-context comment, "Nice guys finish last!"
 Ott was the first manager to be ejected from both games of a doubleheader, when the Giants lost both games to the Pittsburgh Pirates on June 9, 1946.

 Ott spent the remaining two-and-a-half years of his contract helping his former teammate Carl Hubbell run the Giants' farm system.
-In 1951, Ott succeeded Chuck Dressen as manager of the Oakland Oaks of the Pacific Coast League, leading the club to an 80–88 finish (seventh place).
-In 1952, the Oaks finished 104-76 under Ott, good for second place in the PCL.
+In 1951, Ott succeeded Chuck Dressen as manager of the Oakland Oaks of the Pacific Coast League, leading the club to an 80–88 record and seventh-place finish.
+In 1952, the Oaks finished 104–76 under Ott, good for second place in the PCL.